PyO3/maturin/Readme.md

     └── lib.rs
 ```

+For quickly setting up a package, there is a *WIP* [cookiecutter-rust-pypackage](https://github.com/pattonw/cookiecutter-rust-pypackage) adapted from audreyr's [cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage)

 ## Python metadata

 To specifiy python dependecies, add a list `requires-dist` in a `[package.metadata.pyo3-pack]` section in the Cargo.toml.
 This list is equivalent to `install_requires` in setuptools: